Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Lifting to a relative curve and descent to A1

-\noindstep a unipotent chain of $\bG'$-torsors over $C-Z$ connecting $\bG'_{C-Z}$ to $\cE'_{C-Z}$ that is trivial away from an $\cO_{X,\bx}$-quasifinite subscheme. \end{proposition} \begin{proof} Similar to~\cite[Prop.~4.2]{CesnaviciusGrSerre}.
+\noindstep a unipotent chain of $\bG'$-torsors over $C-Z$ connecting $\bG'_{C-Z}$ to $\cE'_{C-Z}$ that is trivial (with respect to $\bP'_\pm$) away from an $\cO_{X,\bx}$-quasi-finite subscheme of $C$. \end{proposition} \begin{proof} The argument is similar to that of~\cite[Prop.~4.2]{CesnaviciusGrSerre}.
 In more detail, set $U:=\Spec\cO_{X,\bx}$.
-Applying Proposition~\cite[Prop.~4.1]{CesnaviciusGrSerre}, we obtain an affine open subscheme $X'\subset X$ containing $\bx$, an affine open subscheme $S\subset\A_{\cO}^{\dim X-1}$, and a smooth morphism $X'\to S$ of pure relative dimension one such that $T\cap X'$ is finite over $S$.
-Since $Y$ is fiberwise of positive codimension over the Dedekind domain, one can arrange that also $Y\cap X'$ is quasifinite over $S$.
+Denote the semilocal Dedekind domain by $\cO$.
+Applying~\cite[Prop.~4.1]{CesnaviciusGrSerre}, we obtain an affine open subscheme $X'\subset X$ containing $\bx$, an affine open subscheme $S\subset\A_{\cO}^{\dim X-2}$, and a smooth morphism $X'\to S$ of pure relative dimension one such that $T\cap X'$ is finite over $S$.
+Since $Y$ is fiberwise of positive codimension over the Dedekind domain, using a standard argument one can arrange that also $Y\cap X'$ is quasi-finite over $S$ (see, for example,~\cite[Prop.~2.3]{FedorovCesnavicius}).